 In practice, the Code of Ethics for lawyers in Azerbaijan has not become an effective a tool to regulate the professional conduct of lawyers.
-The ICJ is concerned that the Code may exist more for decorative purposes than as a real everyday guide for the work of Azerbaijani lawyers.
+The ICJ is concerned that the Code may exist more for decorative purposes rather than as a real everyday guide for the work of Azerbaijani lawyers.
 The ICJ learned that advocates often engage in corrupt practices, or act in favour of the position of the investigators rather than being guided by the interests of their clients.
 Corruption may take different forms, including assisting a client by improper payments; co-operating with the investigation against the interests of their client; signing documents in cases where the lawyer had never provided legal advice or even met a client that he or she was engaged to represent.
+One lawyer with whom the ICJ met estimated that in the region of 90 percent of advocates in criminal cases act in the interest of the criminal investigation against the interests of their clients.

-One reason for this problem may be the very low fees paid to advocates for criminal legal aid cases-only two manats (approximately one Euro) per hour, a level of payment that encourages advocates to take on as many cases as possible, even if they do not in reality discharge their responsibilities in those cases.
+One reason for this problem may be the very low fees paid to advocates for criminal legal aid cases only two manats (approximately one Euro) per hour, a level of payment that encourages advocates to take on as many cases as possible, even if they do not in reality discharge their responsibilities in those cases.
 Another reason mentioned to explain this problem was that advocates have to play by the rules of the current justice system in order to try to assist their clients.
+At the same time, ethical behaviour of advocates who often challenge violations of the rights of their clients may be seen as a failure by the advocate to help their client.
+Therefore, a client may prefer an advocate who will be able to help him in his or her difficult situation, even by corrupt means, rather than a truth-seeker whose actions may aggravate it.
+Close ties of some advocates with judges, prosecutors and investigators is also likely to be a factor.
 It appears that many advocates, for whatever reason, fail to take action necessary to protect the human rights of their clients.
-For example, although there are very high rates of pre-trial detention in Azerbaijan, it is reported that orders for such detention are only rarely challenged by advocates, despite the fact that under international law and standards, pre-trial detention is an exception and not the rule.123 At the same time, ethical behaviour of advocates who often challenge violations of the rights of their clients may be seen as a failure by the advocate to help their client.
-Therefore, a client may prefer an advocate who will be able to help him in his or her difficult situation, even by corrupt means, rather than a "truth-seeker" whose actions may aggravate it.
-Close ties of some advocates with judges, prosecutors and investigators is also likely to be a factor.
+For example, although there are very high rates of pre-trial detention in Azerbaijan, it is reported that orders for such detention are only rarely challenged by advocates, despite the fact that under international law and standards, pre-trial detention is to exceptional, and not the rule.
+123